MartijnVanbiervliet/blog/content/posts/supercharge-your-terminal.md

 date = '2025-01-13T21:48:55+01:00'
 draft = true
-title = 'Supercharge your terminal' description = "How to set up a terminal environment that's both powerful and enjoyable"
+title = 'Supercharge your terminal' description = "How to set up a terminal environment that's both powerful and enjoyable."
 +++

-As a software engineer, I spend a lot of time in the terminal.
-The terminal is the holy grail of power users.
+As a software engineer, I spend a lot of time using the terminal.
+The terminal can be an incredibly powerful and effective tool in your everyday workflow.
 Every action you take is directly at your fingertips - the keys on your keyboard.
-Learning to use the terminal effectively not only boosts your productivity but also makes the experience more enjoyable.
+Learning to use a command-line interface effectively not only boosts your productivity but also makes the experience more enjoyable.

 Brandon Rhodes expresses it well in this [talk](https://youtu.be/I56oFTm9UlE?si=9gMgSN2pq7l2tNmF).
 Every once in a while, it’s a good idea to stop and sharpen your tools.
 It's no use mowing a large field of grass with a blunt scythe.
 Learning how your tools work is essential if you use them day in and day out.
 You can tailor the configuration to your specific preferences and requirements to get the best out of it.